Vikaspogu/blog/content/blog/boot-from-usb-through-grub-menu.md

 search --fs-uuid --set=root 409-DBD9
 ```

-Replace `UUID` of your device
+Replace the `UUID` of your device

-Now we select the efi file to boot from
+Now we select the EFI file to boot from

 ```bash
 chainloader /efi/boot/bootx64.efi
 boot
 ```

-That's it, That should boot the usb drive
+That's it; that should boot the USB drive.